 2/ Provide personalized solutions

-Through conversational selling, businesses can gain a better understanding of customers’ pain points and provide personalized solutions that meet their unique needs.
+Through conversational selling, businesses can better understand customers’ pain points and provide personalized solutions that meet their unique needs.
 This approach helps to differentiate businesses from their competitors and positions them as trusted advisors rather than pushy salespeople.

 According to McKinsey and Company’s research, customers today regard personalization as the default level of engagement.

-- 71% of customers want businesses to provide personalized experiences, and 76% are upset when this fails to occur.
+- 71% of customers want businesses to provide personalized experiences, and 76% are upset when this fails.

 - Companies that thrive at personalization create 40% more revenue than regular players from these efforts.